CrimsonsArt/CrimsonsArt/README.md

 # Hi, I’m @CrimsonsArt!

-I am currently halfway through taking a Bachelor's degree in Digital Culture.
+I am currently halfway through taking a Bachelor's degree in Digital Culture, so I'm looking forward to having the free time to show my work!

 <br>